 Based on these findings, the professional arborist may give you practical tree management tips to help you avert the dangers before they happen.

 This could be anything from removing the dying trees to pruning and trimming the sick trees.
 Either way, you’ll get to live in a safer property.

 When is a tree survey not required?

 If your property lacks trees or has a few scattered trees, there’s a high chance that you won’t need a tree survey.
-Nevertheless, this isn’t to mean that properties with fewer trees are excused from conducting tree surveys.
+Nevertheless, this doesn’t mean that properties with fewer trees are excused from conducting tree surveys.

 If there’s a protected tree on your property, you’ll still need to do the survey and provide a detailed plan on how you’ll proceed with your project without cutting down and completely removing the tree.

-In most cases, you also won’t require the survey if you’re only making some alterations on existing your property.
+In most cases, you also won’t require the survey if you’re only making some alterations to existing your property.

 Who can carry out a tree survey?

 All tree surveys should be carried out by a professional arborist or tree expert, certified by the International Society of Arboriculture (ISA).
 This applies to both public, private and commercial projects.